frederic-perez/AmE-dictionary/data/idioms.md

 __be left holding the bag__ :dart::two: To have responsibility or guilt for something foisted upon oneself; to take the blame for something.
 Primarily heard in US. _My partner had been cooking the books for years, but I was left holding the bag when the business collapsed._ _If a project goes bust, investors are left holding the bag._
 __be left in the lurch__ To be left or abandoned without assistance in a particularly awkward, difficult, or troublesome situation.
 (Sometimes written as “left in a lurch.”) _I’ll really be left in the lurch if the manager decides to quit before this project is finished._
 __be left out in the cold__ :two: To be ignored, forgotten and neglected.
-__be left to (one’s) own devices__ :two: To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._
+__be left to (one’s) own devices__ :three: To be left unsupervised or uncontrolled; to be allowed to do as one pleases. _My job is really great: I know what I need to work on and am just left to my own devices._
 __be like finding a needle in a haystack__
 __be like herding cats__ :two: To be very unwieldy or unmanageable; to be nearly impossible to organize.
 Usually said of a group of people.
-__be like oil and water__ To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
+__be like oil and water__ :two: To be incompatible or unable to interact or coexist easily, as due to fundamental differences in personality, opinions, beliefs, etc. _I really wish my boyfriend could get along with my friend Tara, but the two of them are like oil and water._ _The more I pay attention to the news, the more it seems that politics and common sense are as compatible as oil and water._
 __be like trying to find a needle in a haystack__
 __be little love lost between (two people)__ Of two people, to dislike one another very much. _There’s little love lost between Sarah and my roommate, so it’ll be a little awkward now that Sarah and I are dating._
 __be looking for trouble__ To be doing something or acting in a manner that will very likely result in trouble, difficulty, or danger. _I’d keep your mouth shut if you want to keep your job—arguing with the boss like that is just looking for trouble!_
 __be losing it__ :two: To start becoming crazy, insane, or mentally unstable.
 __be made of sterner stuff__ To be very strong, determined, or of uncompromising character, especially in comparison to others. _I can’t believe you let us down at the last minute.
 I thought you were made of sterner stuff than that!_ _Did she cry?
 I thought she was made of sterner stuff._
 __be more trouble than it’s worth__ To not be important, useful, or beneficial enough to justify the effort or difficulty that something requires. _With all the repairs this car will need to be road-worthy, it’s going to be more trouble than it’s worth!_
-__be my guest__
+__be my guest__ :two::hammer:
 __be no picnic__ _Looking after four children is no picnic._
 __be no slouch__ To be very hardworking, enthusiastic, and/or skillful. _Tom might not be the friendliest coworker in the world, but he’s no slouch when it comes to running the company’s IT systems._
 __be no stranger to (something)__ To be thoroughly experienced in or knowledgeable about something or someone. _Don’t worry, I’m no stranger to spicy food._